sbretag/Credit_Risk_Analysis/README.md

 ## Results

 ![image](https://github.com/sbretag/Credit_Risk_Analysis/blob/main/Images/RandomOverSampling_Results.png)
-- Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results
+- This model may not be the best to predict credit risk due to a relatively low accuracy score and
 - Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results

 ![image](https://github.com/sbretag/Credit_Risk_Analysis/blob/main/Images/SMOTE_Results.png)